Theodora Stanwell-Fletcher: Career

 Her studies at Cornell included field work in Churchill, Manitoba, Canada in the 1930s where she studied plants and birds and observed other wildlife.
 It is here that she met her first husband, John (Jack) Stanwell-Fletcher.
 She fictionalized her experience in Churchill in her book The Tundra World (1952).

 After John and Teddy were married on January 4, 1937, they began planning an extended trip to remote British Columbia to experience unsettled wilderness and to observe and collect flora and fauna for the British Columbia Provincial Museum.
 They began their trip in August 1937 by locating a remote place to build a cabin which would serve as their base for exploration.
-Local natives helped them identify and move to Tetana Lake in an area not previously settled and near an area labeled on maps as “Unsurveyed Area” with the nearest road over 200 miles away.
+Local natives helped them identify and move to Tetana Lake in an area not previously settled and near an area labeled on maps as "Unsurveyed Area" with the nearest road over 200 miles away.
 There they built a cabin and began collecting specimens and making wildlife observations.
 Surviving winter that at times reached -60 degrees Fahrenheit with snow over ten feet deep and summer mosquito swarms, part of the adventure was in figuring out how to live, travel, and collect specimens in the harsh conditions.
 They interacted with natives who traveled through their area between settlements, the nearest of which was sixty miles away.
 From Tetana, they ventured into the surrounding area to collect firewood, hunt game for food, and to collect wildlife specimens.

 They left British Columbia and returned to Pennsylvania in January 1939.
 In the two years they were in Pennsylvania, Teddy gave birth to her only child, and the Stanwell-Fletchers wrote about their experience thus far in a three-part article which detailed their wildlife observations, personal interactions, and daily life.
 She returned to Driftwood Valley in February 1941, where her husband had already arrived to prepare the cabin.
 This trip, which lasted until September 1941, ended in part because of the increased likelihood of entrance into World War II.
 In total on their two trips, they cataloged 280 plant, 13 fish, 139 bird, and 41 mammal species for the museum.
 These included collecting skins and skulls of mammals, ornithological specimen preparation, plant pressings, photos, drawings, and films.
-The official report to the museum of their trip is titles Some Accounts of the Flora and Fauna of the Driftwood Valley Region of North Central British Columbia authored by both Stanwell-Fletchers.
+The official report to the museum of their trip is Some Accounts of the Flora and Fauna of the Driftwood Valley Region of North Central British Columbia authored by both Stanwell-Fletchers.